EECS16A, Designing Information Devices and Systems I

 Accommodation policy

 We honor and respect the different learning needs of our students, and are committed to ensuring you have the resources you need to succeed in our class.
-If you need religious or disability-related accommodations, if you have emergency medical information you wish to share with us, please share this information with us as needed.
-You may write to the course email address eecs16a@berkeley.edu and please also see DSP and CAPS under “Resources”.
+If you need religious or disability-related accommodations, if you have emergency medical information you wish to share with us, please email us at eecs16a@berkeley.edu and Please also see the information regarding DSP (Disabled Student’s Program) and CAPS (Counseling and Psychological Services) in the Resources section below.

 You are free and encouraged to use course materials for personal use (in collaborations with other students, in your research, etc.).
 You may NOT post HW/Exams/Solutions anywhere on the web because this could encourage cheating down the road.
 You are expressly prohibited from uploading course materials to websites such as coursehero.com or chegg.com, which distribute and monetize content without compensation to the University.
 Course material, including all video, is copyrighted and reposting to third party sites or any other form of redistribution is prohibited.